ST10476385/KN_SHIKWAMBANA_WEDE5020_1_2/README.md

 ---

-## Design and User Experience
-- **Color Scheme:** Warm oranges, browns, and neutrals for a welcoming, bakery-inspired feel
-- **Typography:** Clean, readable sans-serif fonts; clear hierarchy for headings and body text
-- **Layout:** Grid and flexbox for responsive, modern layouts; generous spacing and rounded corners
-- **Branding:** Consistent use of logo, colors, and imagery across all pages
-- **Accessibility:** High contrast, alt text, keyboard navigation, and ARIA labels where needed

----

-## Technical Stack
-- **HTML5:** Semantic, accessible structure for all pages, with clear sectioning and ARIA labels where needed.
-- **CSS3:** Modular, maintainable stylesheet (`styles.css`) with custom properties, responsive design, and modern layouts.
-All inline styles removed and replaced with classes.
-- **SEO:** Meta tags, Open Graph, descriptive alt text, and semantic HTML for discoverability and sharing.
-- **Accessibility:** Focused on keyboard navigation, color contrast, and alt text for all images and icons.
-- **External Services:** Google Maps embed on Contact page for location and directions.

----

-## Timeline and Milestones

-### Part 1: Project Planning & HTML Structure
-- Project proposal and planning: 14 August 2025
-	Developed the project concept, defined objectives, and outlined deliverables for a tribute bakery website.
-Created a detailed plan for content, structure, and user experience.
-- Content research and sourcing: 15–16 August 2025
-	Gathered original and public domain content, images, and references.
-Outlined all required pages and features based on assignment and user needs.
-- HTML structure and navigation: 17–18 August 2025
-	Built semantic HTML5 structure for all pages, including navigation bar, hero sections, product/event/course cards, forms, and footer.
-Ensured all pages were accessible via a consistent navigation menu.
-- Initial submission and feedback: 19–20 August 2025
-	Submitted Part 1 for review.
-Incorporated feedback on structure, navigation, and content completeness.

-### Part 2: CSS Styling & Responsive Design
-- CSS styling and responsive design: 21 August – 26 September 2025
-	Designed and implemented a modern, responsive layout using CSS Grid and Flexbox.
-Created a warm, bakery-inspired color palette and consistent branding.
-All pages styled for mobile, tablet, and desktop.
-- Accessibility improvements: 21–26 September 2025
-	Improved color contrast, added focus states, ensured keyboard navigation, and provided descriptive alt text for all images.
-Verified all forms and navigation are accessible.
-- Major codebase cleanup and best practices: 20–26 September 2025
-	Removed all JavaScript, moved all inline CSS to `styles.css`, created semantic CSS classes for every section, and cleaned up all HTML for maintainability and grading.
-Added detailed comments and fixed all lint errors.
-- Part 2 submission: 26 September 2025
-	Final review and testing.
-Submitted fully refactored, accessible, and well-documented project for grading.

-### Part 3: JavaScript & Final Enhancements
-- JavaScript interactivity: 27 September – 19 November 2025
-- SEO and advanced accessibility: 1–15 November 2025
-- Testing and debugging: 16–18 November 2025
-- Final review and documentation: 19 November 2025
-- Part 3 (final) submission: 19 November 2025

 ---

 ## Changelog
 - **14 Aug 2025**: Project initialized, folder structure created.
 - **15–16 Aug 2025**: Added all HTML pages and navigation structure for a multi-page site.
 - **17–18 Aug 2025**: Integrated original and sourced content for all pages, including products, courses, and events.